hiylx/icera1n/Guides/jailbreaking.md

  - Step 8.
 Choose Sileo
  - Step 8.1 When it installs sileo it will ask you to set the root password.
 Set it to something you can remember
  - You are now jailbroken.
 To rejailbreak just follow steps 1 to 5
+ - To remove you can follow steps 1 to 3 then choose palera1n remove jailbreak (rootless)

  # Method 2.
 Rootful (Advanced)

  - Step 1.
 Open icera1n
  - Step 2.
 Connect your device
  - Step 3.
 Choose palera1n
  - Step 4.
-Choose palera1n rootful (first time setup)
+Choose palera1n rootful (first time setup)  (if you either have a 16 GB device or have less than 15GB free you can choose the 16GB devices option if you are on iOS 15.
+The 16GB option needs like 3 or 4 GB free)
  - Step 5.
 Let it do its thing
  - Step 6.
 Your device should eventually boot into recovery mode
  - Step 7.
 Choose palera1n